Home / Destinations / Lake Naivasha, Kenya

 Heavy winds and storms in the afternoons usually produce high waves in the lake.
 Because of this, the local Masai christened the lake Nai’posha.
 This means ‘rough water’.
 The British later misspelled the word as Naivasha.

-Lake Naivasha and its surrounds has fertile soils and plenty of water supply, making this area one of Kenya’s prime agricultural regions.
+Lake Naivasha and its surroundings have fertile soils and plenty of water supply, making this area one of Kenya’s prime agricultural regions.
 Many forests surround this lake, drawing an astounding amount of birdlife.
-In fact, Lake Naivasha is known as a world-class birding destination.
-Keeping the birds company, are giraffe, buffalo, Colobus monkeys, hippos and many other game.
+Keeping the birds company, are giraffes, buffalo, Colobus monkeys, hippos and many other game.
 Take a boat trip out on the lake, and try and spot an African Fish Eagle scoop itself a bite to eat.

 The region surrounding Lake Naivasha is just as exciting.
 There are two smaller lakes nearby, namely Oloidien and Sonachi, a bright green cater lake.